-In the Mobile Robotics field, rotating platforms have also been used,
+In the Mobile Robotics field, rotating platforms have in addition been used,

-A human’s head is a good example of a rotating sensor platform; we aim our head toward a sound we hear for a closer look.
+A human’s head represents a prime example of a rotating sensor platform; we aim our head toward a sound we hear for a more attentive check.

-Some sensors are expensive, use substantial amounts of power, use a long form factor or occupy a large volume.
+Some sensors are expensive, consume substantial amounts of power, use a long form factor or occupy a substantial volume.

 Many sensors cover only a narrow Field of View